Vietnam Itineraries: Suggestions by Local Experts

 If you have just a week in Vietnam, here's a practical and enjoyable itinerary for you:

-• Day 1 – Hanoi: Start your adventure in Hanoi.
-Experience local life by weaving through scooters and motorbikes, taste the delightful local cuisine from street vendors and explorative street food tours in the Old Quarter, where you can sample the city's rich culinary culture with dishes like banh can and Bánh Canh.
+• Day 1 – Hanoi: Start your adventure in Hanoi, experiencing local life and immersing yourself in Vietnamese culture by weaving through scooters and motorbikes, tasting the delightful local cuisine from street vendors and exploratory street food tours in the Old Quarter, where you can sample the city's rich culinary culture with dishes like bánh canh.

 • Day 2 – Hanoi: Immerse in Hanoi's rich culture and history.
 Consider a day tour to Ninh Binh, just 60 miles south, where you can take a scenic boat tour and climb to the Mau Caves Viewpoint.